 Boat-based lure casters

-Bait fishing for reddies is the preferred technique for most freshwater fishers.
-Earth worms, small yabbies and freshwater shrimp all work well, as do locally sourced gudgeon.
+Bait fishing is no doubt the most common technique for reddies.
+Redfin fishers can do extremely well fishing a variety of natural baits.
+Earthworms, small yabbies and freshwater shrimp all work well, and local gudgeon is a favourite.
 With bait fishing it pays to use rigs that keep your bait anchored relatively in the same position to avoid getting snagged too much.
-A running sinker or a paternoster/dropper rig can be paired with a size #1 hook.
-Concentrate efforts around standing timber and move often if not getting a bite.
-In Lake Purrumbete, reddies are often encountered in open water, well away from structure.
-This is where a good depth sounder really pays dividends.
+A running sinker or a paternoster/dropper rig work well, and a size #1 hook is ideal.
+Concentrate your efforts around standing timber and move often if not getting a bite.
+In some circumstances when lake fishing reddies can be encountered in open water well away from structure - and this is where good electronics show their worth.

 Active anglers will love to walk or wade their way around lakes with a spin rod and employ a method of cast and move.
 By firing a series of fanned out casts in front of you you can cover a good piece of the shoreline and stand a great chance of intersecting active redfin.
 This prospecting style of fishing will be effective using the same lures you might troll with - favouring lures that can be cast a long way into deeper water, aiming to bounce your lure off the bottom of the lake as you retrieve back to shore.
 Longer rods will help you cast further to cover more water, so a 7-to 7.5-ft medium action rod will be ideal.
 Combine this with a 2500-sized reel, 3kg braided line, and 3 or 4kg leader of monofilament or fluorocarbon of about 6ft is perfect.
 Bait fishers be sure to add in a good rod holder so you can anchor things down and don’t end up with a rod skating off into the water!